 The grant amount awarded will depend on the total cost of the apps and devices you have selected to purchase in your Farm IoT Plan.

 You will be required to make a minimum co-contribution of $1 for every $2 grant money awarded, based on the cost of apps and devices excluding GST.

 When can I apply for a grant?

-After you have expressed your interest in the trial, you will be invited by the department to apply for a grant.
+Farmers who submitted an eligible EOI for round one of the trial will be invited by the department to apply for a grant.
 If invited, you will be advised of the close date for applications and will be required to complete and submit your Application for Funding before the close date.

 Dates for funding rounds, once available, will also be published on the Agriculture Victoria website.

 What is the Catalogue of Apps & Devices?

 The Catalogue of Apps & Devices will support farmers to select on-farm IoT technology to test under the On-Farm IoT Trial.